JulieBKhou/ActivitiesToCompletionCalculator/README.md

 ---

-*Developed by Julie Khou in collaboration with Claude AI*
+*Developed by Julie Khou in collaboration with AI*